Alexander-556/PowerShellScripts/docs/Setup/PowerShell_Setup.md

       - [PowerShell 5.1 and 7.5 Compatibility](#powershell-51-and-75-compatibility)
       - [Check PowerShell Version](#check-powershell-version)
       - [Launch Your Desired PowerShell Version](#launch-your-desired-powershell-version)

-This guide will help you set up latest PowerShell environment on Windows.
-If you would like to learn more about PowerShell before installation, please click the link and visit [A Brief Introduction on PowerShell](./../Intro/PowerShell_Intro.md).

 ## Installation of PowerShell 7.5